 Chaya B&B Boutique Mexico City

 We stayed at Chaya B&B Boutique Mexico City.
-It’s a roof top hotel just on the edge of the heart of downtown, less than 5 minutes walk from Palacio de Bellas Artes.
+It’s a roof top hotel just on the edge of the heart of downtown, one of the best areas to stay in Mexico City, less than 5 minutes walk from Palacio de Bellas Artes.
 The location is definitely one of the top selling points of the hotel, giving you easy access to all the historical monuments of downtown.

 We enjoyed lazing in the rooftop hammocks in the afternoon sun, an oasis from the busy city streets (above).
 There is also a roof bar which has views of the Almeda central park on one side, and the church of San Hipólito on the other.
 A great people watching spot with surprisingly affordable beer and cocktails.

 Chaya B&B is also in a fantastic location to explore everything downtown.
 It’s within easy walking distance to many central sights, museums, and galleries.
 Plus the staff are super friendly and helpful so if you are unsure of what to see, do or eat – ask them and they will absolutely help you find the perfect Mexico City experience to suit your likes.

 And of course, as Chaya is a B&B, we got to enjoy a cooked to order breakfast every day with a rotating selection of Mexican classics such as Sopes and chilaquiles.
 Or a choice of eggs.
 One thing we loved was the communal dining room table where all guests can come to sit, chat, make new friends and discuss the best things to do in CDMX.
 It’s a great place to meet new people and get the goss on what’s going on in Mexico City or tips about backpacking around Mexico.